Recruitment

 Managing Multiple Documents

 Seekers can have multiple documents attached to their record - for example, a CV, a cover letter, and a portfolio.
-Each document is stored independently and can be viewed, downloaded, or deleted as needed.
+Each document is stored independently and can be viewed, downloaded, or deleted as needed, up to the document limit.

 Interview Scheduling